MrMicrowaveOven/AlgorithmsCurriculum/negotiating/salary-data.md

 You don't need to bring up these references directly during negotiations, but being familiar with them should be helpful.

+*NB: Do not bring up App Academy averages unless you know the company has already hired several a/A grads.
+Those numbers don't mean anything to most companies and are too easy to deflect.*

 ##Indeed